 Step 1: Create Your Deep Link in a Dedicated Platform

 Flowcode doesn’t generate deep links directly.
-To set one up, you’ll need to create your Universal Link or Custom URI in a deep linking platform like Branch, Kochava or AppsFlyer.
-These platforms help ensure your deep link behaves correctly across devices and app installs.
+To set one up, you’ll need to create your Universal Link or Custom URI in a platform like Branch, Kochava, or AppsFlyer.

 Step 2: Create a Conversion Flow that drives to URL